Contrast-Security-OSS/docs/content/installation/setup/Installation-quick-start.md

 * Central instance of the Contrast application
 * Agent for each web application server

 The installation contains all embedded components that make up the system configuration.
-These components include a Tomcat servlet container, MySQL database instance, Cassandra NoSQL instance and an Oracle Hotspot Java Virtual Machine.
+These components include a Tomcat servlet container, MySQL database instance, and an AdoptOpenJDK Hotspot Java Virtual Machine.
 All of these components are embedded within the installation binary and deployed to a single server as part of the Contrast architecture.

 As you prepare to [install Contrast](installation-setupinstall.html) in your own environment, verify that your configuration complies with Contrast's [system requirements](installation-setup.html#contrast-reqs) and [sizing requirements](installation-setup.html#size).
 You can also update Java options, and take advantage of Contrast logs and tools when you [run Contrast](installation-setup.html#run) on Windows or Linux.